bobwaycott/octostrap/README.md

 [Oh, so you want to see what it looks like?](http://bobwaycott.github.io/octotest/)

-## The Impatient Guide to Getting Started (3 commands)
+**Still interested?
+Read on!**

 Okay, here's the fun part.
-You want to get a Bootstrap-based, Octopress-powered static site going in less than 5 minutes.
+You want to get a Bootstrap-based, Octopress-powered static site going in less than 5 minutes and in no more than 5 commands.
+Let's start with 3.

 **[Note: We assume you're starting with an empty repo for your project]**

+## The Impatient Guide to Getting Started (3 commands)

 **Clone the Octostrap repo:**